Last Update: 11/7/21

 However, you don’t have to be a real, living person to hold legal title to land here in the State of Florida.
 Corporations and partnerships can hold legal title to Florida real estate.
 So can the local, state, and federal governments.

 5. What is a quiet title action?
 A quiet title action is a lawsuit filed in a Florida circuit court.
 It is a civil action.
-The homeowner is often the party bringing the action, and they are asking the judge to issue a judgment cutting off the rights of those who have clouded title.
+The homeowner or property owner is often the party bringing the action, and they are asking the judge to issue a judgment cutting off the rights of those who may have an interest in the property or who have clouded title (i.e. heirs of a deceased prior owner, construction lien holders, leaseholders, etc.).

 6. How long do quiet title actions take?
 How long the lawsuit will take, from start to finish, depends upon the circumstances of your individual case.
 Just like with any litigation, there are many variables that determine how long a case will take to conclude, including the number of parties involved in the lawsuit, locating the parties, and addressing any possible defenses.